 “Divestment is about aligning our incentives towards a brighter future,” he said.

-Last week Penn appointed members to the Ad Hoc Committee on Divestment, toward the proposal reaching the Board of Trustees.
+Last week Penn appointed members to the Ad Hoc Committee on Divestment, one of many steps toward the proposal reaching the Board of Trustees.
 Their recommendations will become public later this year.

 The debate was hosted by the Penn Sustainability Review and co-sponsored by a number of groups, including The Daily Pennsylvanian.